1956 in film

-The following is an overview of 1956 in film, including significant events, a list of films released and notable births and deaths.
+The following is an overview of 1956 in film, with The Ten Commandments dominating the U.S. box office and becoming one of the highest-grossing films of all time (unadjusted for inflation) and Around the World in 80 Days winning the Academy Award for Best Picture.

 Top-grossing films (U.S.)

 The top ten 1956 released films by box office gross in North America are as follows: